code-423n4/2022-11-looksrare-findings/data/Sathish9098-Q.md

 5)                  It is bad practice to use numbers directly in code without explanation.

+There are 3 instance for this issue :

 2022-11-looksrare/contracts/LooksRareAggregator.sol

  158:    if (bp > 10000) revert FeeTooHigh();